-The city is visibly busy, evidenced by the massive demand for hotel space and the general bustle in the centre.
+The city is visibly busy as evidenced by the huge demand for hotel space, and the general bustle in the centre.

 The Commonwealth Games is set to receive £778 million in public funding from a mix of central Government and Birmingham City Council resourcing.
 As ever with this level of public spending it is reasonable to ask:

 What does all this tourist activity mean for the local economy?

 It is still relatively early days and much of the data on visitor numbers and average spend is not yet known.
 However, in this blog, we use historical data from the assessment of the Glasgow Commonwealth Games in 2014 to estimate a range of scenarios about the potential impact of the games.

 To provide an analysis of the regional economic impact we use the Socio-Economic Impact Model for the UK (SEIM-UK).